Energy Refunds Explained

 What if I have changed supplier?

-If you are with a new energy supplier and are still owed money by your previous provider, you can still claim this money back.
+If you are with a new energy supplier and are still owed money by your previous supplier, you can still claim this money back.

-The big 6 energy suppliers in the UK promised in 2014 that they endeavoured to pay back the £153m credit they owe their customers.
+The Big Six energy suppliers in the UK promised in 2014 that they endeavoured to pay back the £153m credit they owe their customers.

 Why am I in credit?